 While in FM mode, two menus are available.
-If RDS is turned off, you can access the following:
+If RDS is turned OFF, you can access the following:

 - SELECT HOURS Refer to Setting the clock.

 - SELECT MINUTES Refer to Setting the clock.

-- RDS OFF Refer to Radio data system.
+- RDS OFF Refer to Radio data system feature.

-If RDS is turned on, you can access the following:
+If RDS is turned ON, you can access the following:

-- TRAFFIC ON/OFF-Refer to Traffic announcements. - FIND type-Refer to Radio data system.

-- SHOW (NAME, TYPE, NONE)-Refer to Radio data system. - RDS ON- Refer to Radio data system. - SELECT HOURS Refer to Setting the clock. - SELECT MINUTES -Refer to Setting the clock.
+- TRAFFIC ON/OFF-Refer to Traffic announcements. - FIND type-Refer to Program type. - SHOW (NAME, TYPE, NONE)- Refer to Radio data system feature. - RDS ON- Refer to Radio data system feature. - SELECT HOURS Refer to Setting the clock. - SELECT MINUTES -Refer to Setting the clock.